bruceravel/demeter/documentation/Artemis/logjournal.rst

 (or love letters) to your collaborators.
 The text found in this box will be saved to and restored from the project file.

-The :button:`Save` button at the bottom of the Log window can be used to save the journal to a text file.
+The :button:`Save,light` button at the bottom of the Log window can be used to save the journal to a text file.
 You will be prompted for the name of the file.

 .. _figure-journal:
 .. figure:: ../_images/artemis_journal.png